Softoft/open-ticket-ai/docs/vitepress_docs/docs_src/en/api/core/mixins.md

 ---
-description: Official documentation for the `Providable` base class in `open_ticket_ai.ce.core.mixins`.
+description: Explore the documentation for the `Providable` base class in Python, a core mixin from the `open_ticket_ai` project.
+This class serves as a foundation for objects managed by a registry, providing essential functionality for configuration storage, provider key generation (`get_provider_key`), and descriptive information.
-  Learn how this class facilitates creating registry-managed objects, handling configuration, and implementing provider registration with methods like `get_provider_key`.
+  Learn how to create registry-providable instances with built-in configuration and console handling for extensible systems.
 ---
 # Documentation for `**/ce/core/mixins/**/*.py`